tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/03-Stu_Creating_Tables/README.md

 ### Bonus

-1. Filter the table to view only state_names.
+1. Filter the table to view only state abbreviations.

 2. Filter the table to view only states with a population greater than 5,000,000.